robbiejdunne/cfg_submission/README.md

   <a href="https://www.twitter.com/eddwebster"><img src="img/club_badges/manchester-city-fc-banner.jpg"></a>
 </p>

-## :wave: About This Repository and Author
+## :wave: About this Repository and Author
 Please note, all the work produced in this repository is mine and/or credited to the publicly produced code, data, and/or libraries used, and is in no way related to the work and analysis I produce for my employers.

 For more information about this repository and the author, I am available through all the following channels: